Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 No commercial use is permitted.
 Any commercial use or reuse is strictly forbidden.

-This also includes making tutorials with these files.
-Whether using Youtube or other websites, you can’t monetize your content if you use any of these multitracks.
+Whether using YouTube or other websites, you can’t monetize your content if you use any of these multitracks.